ehighberg/grid-flows/README.md

 Initially I was combining all of the regional API data into national data, but not all of the series had data covering the entire time period.
 Fixed by calling for national data directly from the API.

 Getting d3 to work for the first time, while in React, was very challenging.

+Object.assign only gave shallow copies, turns out you can work around this by parsing the object to JSON, then parsing it back.

+Not all series have all timestamps available, will need to infer values.

 ## Code Snippet